 Paul Kornberg, MD

-Paul Kornberg, MD is a practicing physician and sits on the Board of Directors of Rehabilitation and Electrodiagnostics.
+Paul B. Kornberg, MD is a practicing physician who joined Rehabilitation and Electrodiagnostics in July 2002 and sits on the Board of Directors.

-Dr. Kornberg previously served as Assistant Professor of both Physical Medicine and Rehabilitation, and Pediatrics at Eastern Virginia Medical School, Children’s Hospital of the King’s Daughters, Norfolk, VA.
+Dr. Kornberg previously served as Assistant Professor of both Physical Medicine and Rehabilitation, and Pediatrics at Eastern Virginia Medical School, Children’s Hospital of the King’s Daughters, Norfolk, Virginia.

 Dr. Kornberg’s practice focuses on Pediatric Physical Medicine and Rehabilitation.
 Since 2002, he has headed the pediatric rehabilitation program at St. Joseph’s Children’s Hospital of Tampa.
 Since 2006 to present, he serves as both the Medical Director of Adult and Pediatric Rehabilitation at St. Joseph’s Hospital.
 In addition, he serves as the Medical Director of Pediatric Rehabilitation at Tampa General Hospital since 2006.